 Instructions on How to Rank Positions:

-Select the “Job Postings” icon on the main page of Careers at HRSB (accessed from the myHRSB dropdown menu).
+Select the “Job Postings” icon on the main page of Careers at HRCE (accessed from the myHRCE dropdown

 Click on the “Apply” icon to apply for the job.